- System Overview

 Door Monitoring Systems for Outpatient Medical Centers and Senior Living Facilities

 The Series 1000 Door Monitor System from Cornell Communications offers a unique combination of high quality construction and a wide range of customizable options.
-Down to the last components, the Door Monitor Series 1000 from Cornell Communications has been built for consistently dependable performance in any situation and applications.
+Down to the last components, the Door Monitor Series 1000 from Cornell Communications has been built for consistently dependable performance in any situation and application.
 We use only solid-state door monitor panels fabricated with anodized aluminum faceplates and long lasting LED bulbs.

 The Cornell Communications Door Monitoring system provides senior and assisted living facilities with a wealth of unique options and custom features capable of integrating with your emergency communication systems, which means your Series 1000 Door Monitoring system is sure to deliver trouble-free performance, year after year.